-Modi to rename 3 popular Andaman and Nicobar Islands during his visit today
+Govt working to ensure better facilities for Andamans, says PM Modi in Port Blair

-New Delhi, Dec 30: Prime Minister Narendra Modi will be renaming three islands of Andaman and Nicobar.
+Port Blair, Dec 30: Prime Minister Narendra Modi on Sunday congratulated the people of Car Nicobar for overcoming the impact of Tsunami, which struck the Island in 2004, and said the government is working to provide better facilities to the people in the Andamans.

-The prime minister will arrive in Port Blair to mark the 75th anniversary of Netaji Subhash Chandra Bose's historic visit to the territory's capital, where the latter hoisted the national flag.
+The prime minister is in Port Blair to mark the 75th anniversary of Netaji Subhash Chandra Bose's historic visit to the territory's capital, where the latter hoisted the national flag.
+He will be renaming three islands of Andaman and Nicobar.

 Subhash Chandra Bose had hoisted the flag at Port Blair on December 30, 1943, as he believed that Port Blair was the first territory to be freed from British rule.
 This happened after the Japenese captured that area during the time of the Second World War.